monix1221/justjava/README.md

 # justjava
-Simple app for ordering coffee and sending an email
+Simple app for ordering coffee and sending the order via email

 Here is one of my first apps.
 Simple app for ordering coffee.
 <p align="center">